 Level 1 Avalanche Training from an American Avalanche Association approved provider.

-Avalanche Rescue course from an American Avalanche Association approved provider.
+8-hour Avalanche Rescue course from an American Avalanche Association approved provider.
 Required.

 At least a year (15+ backcountry days) of practicing the skills from your Level 1 Avalanche Training.